Kate Rusby

-Kate Anna Rusby (born 4 December 1973) is an English folk singer-songwriter from Penistone, West Riding of Yorkshire, England.
-Sometimes called the "Barnsley Nightingale", she has headlined various British folk festivals, and is one of the best known contemporary English folk singers.
-In 2001 The Guardian described her as "a superstar of the British acoustic scene."
+Kate Anna Rusby (born 4 December 1973) is an English folk singer-songwriter from Penistone, South Yorkshire.
+Sometimes called the "Barnsley Nightingale", she has headlined various British folk festivals and is one of the best known contemporary English folk singers.
+In 2001 The Guardian described her as "a superstar of the British acoustic scene".
 In 2007 the BBC website described her as "The first lady of young folkies".
 She is one of the few folk singers to have been nominated for the Mercury Prize.

-Career
+Life and career

-Rusby was born into a family of musicians in 1973 in Penistone, Barnsley and grew up in nearby Cawthorne, Barnsley.
+Rusby was born into a family of musicians in 1973 in Penistone, Barnsley, and grew up in nearby Cawthorne.
 After learning to play the guitar, the fiddle and the piano, as well as to sing, she played in many local folk festivals as a child and adolescent, before joining (and becoming the lead vocalist of) the all-female Celtic folk band the Poozies.
 1995 saw the release of her breakthrough album, Kate Rusby & Kathryn Roberts, a collaboration with her friend and fellow Barnsley folk singer Kathryn Roberts.
 In 1997, with the help of her family, Rusby recorded and released her first solo album, Hourglass.
 Since then she has gone on to receive acclaim in her home country and abroad and her family continues to help her with all aspects of her professional career.

 Rusby was also a member of the folk group Equation, later to be replaced by Cara Dillon.
 The early line-up also featured Rusby's erstwhile performing partner Kathryn Roberts and Mercury-nominated artist Seth Lakeman, and his brother, Sean Lakeman.
 Their first EP, In Session, had a small commercial release and led to them signing a major record deal with WEA.

 The previously unreleased song "Wandering Soul" was Rusby's contribution to Billy Connolly's Musical Tour of New Zealand, the soundtrack to Billy Connolly's eight-part BBC One television documentary series World Tour of New Zealand, originally broadcast in November 2004.